 And, they are a concentrated powerhouse of nutrients that are not so easily found in other foods.
 But their concentration, making them so valuable, is also what makes them so vulnerable…

-The organ meats of fish and all animals not only concentrate the nutrients, they also concentrate any toxins the animal is exposed to in its environment.
+The organ meats of fish and all animals not only concentrate the nutrients, but they also concentrate any toxins the animal is exposed to in its environment.
 This makes it of utmost importance to source organ meats from only the purest sources.
 Just like the organ meats that Sandra has access to.

 The precious nutrients like vitamin A, vitamin D and Omega-3 fatty acids that the cod liver provides, contributes to a robust immune system, cardiovascular system, and glowing beautiful skin and hair.
 Concerned about any of the following?